use-ink/contracts-ui/README.md

 ### Contract instantiation

-Once you have a compiled contract and a local node running, you can use the hosted version of Substrate Contracts Explorer to [add a new contract on-chain](https://paritytech.github.io/contracts-ui/#/instantiate).
+Once you have a compiled contract and a local node running, you can use the hosted version of Contracts UI to [add a new contract on-chain](https://paritytech.github.io/contracts-ui/#/instantiate).

 There are 2 instantiation methods: